 Ikebana Exhibit by the Sogetsu School of Ikebana

 Learn about the Japanese art of flower arranging (Ikebana) from masters of the Sogetsu School and their students.
 This exhibit of the beautiful art of Ikebana will give everyone an opportunity to see both traditional and contemporary styles of this distinctively Japanese art form.
 Members and students of the Sogetsu School will be on hand at the exhibit to answer questions and explain the techniques used so that attendees can better appreciate this increasingly popular style of flower arranging.

-The large Torii Gate that leads all visitors into the GKC Japan Festival is a depiction/large model of one of the most famous Torii Gates in all of Japan.
+The large Torii Gate that leads all visitors into the GKC Japan Festival is a depiction/large model of one of the most famous Torii Gates in all of Japan at the Itsukushima Shrine near Hiroshima.
 The Torii gate at the Festival is approximately 14 feet tall and the top crossbar is about 16 feet long.

 Japanese Paintings (Nihon-ga) by Chigusa Sasamoto